adesai1000/Convoz/README.md

 - Create, Reply, Read, Update, and delete nested comments
 - Auth using JWT (Done)
 - Realtime Messages using Socket.io
 - View Profiles and browse their Posts, liked posts, and liked comments.
-Also show account age.
+Also, show account age.
+- Random Avatar for each user
 - Infinite Scrolling / Pagination
 - Sort Posts on the basis of attributes such as Most liked, Most comments, Date Created (Oldest or Newest)
 - Profanity Filtering in posts and comments